cancervariants/metakb/README.md

 #### 3. Start the API

+For now, we must manually get uta data.
+Before starting the api, you will need to grab `uta_20241220.pgd.gz` from [biocommons (click here)](https://dl.biocommons.org/uta/)

+Download the file and drag it into the `uta-setup/` folder in this repo.
+Docker will handle the rest!

+Now, we can start the API.
 From the root of the repo you can run either:

 Image-based start up: